QuantumSolutionsTechnology/QuantumShield_Scanner/README.md

 - **A) Native Linux (recommended if you have Ubuntu/Debian/RHEL, etc.)**
 - **B) Docker (recommended for Windows & macOS; also works on Linux)**

+Both paths produce the same outputs in your repo folder.

 ---